 Encouraged by this progress, my wife Paula and I opened The Liverpool Academy of Snooker Excellence.
 This was somewhere players of all standards could go and improve their game.

 With no bar or fruit machines it was a challenge just keeping the place open, based on the table fees alone; but it was also a fantastic time, and having the chance to work with such a variety of players of all ages, styles and abilities proved to be a priceless learning experience for me.
 It also made me realise just how flexible my approach would need to become.
 And if I was going get the very best out my players, I felt I needed some assistance.

 This assistance came in the form of some very specific training aids that I had created to improve every aspect of the shot process.
 Several of these developments began to win innovation awards for product design and this area of my work was becoming very demanding on my time.
 It eventually became impossible to run the Academy full time whilst coaching and developing these devices also, and unfortunately we had to make the difficult decision to close the Academy.

-From then on the iconic George Scott Snooker Club in Old Swan, Liverpool, would become my new headquarters, and for the last 10 years I have had the privilege of coaching many players ranging from beginners to top professionals who come from all around the world for lessons.
+From then on the iconic George Scott Snooker Club in Old Swan, Liverpool, would become my new headquarters, and since 2010 I have had the privilege of coaching many players ranging from beginners to top professionals who come from all around the world for lessons.
 I am an IBSF Master Coach and I have been formally titled Snookers Master of Modern Mechanics By both the IBSF and the WPBSA.